 This hike is my favorite route through town.
 You can follow it using a map or your mobile device.

 Before you Get Started: What was supposed to be a "temporary" closure banning pedestrians past Lover's Rock had been in effect for years when I last visited.
 If the road is still closed, take a detour through town to get to the Inn on Mt.
 Ada.
 Then go back to town on the same route.

 It's about 1.2 miles up Avalon Canyon Road to the Botanical Garden on Avalon Canyon Road.
 You'll pass the golf course and abandoned aviary on the way.
-Tour the garden and take in the view from the Wrigley Memorial and then walk back to town.
+You can tour the garden and take in the view from the Wrigley Memorial and then walk back to town.

-- If you have the energy and fitness level, walk up the steep uphill trail that starts near the memorial.
-It leads to the island's backbone, with expansive views in all directions.
-Go back down the way you came.
+But — If you have the energy and fitness level, don't stop.
+Walk up the steep uphill trail that starts on the right side of the memorial.
+It leads to the island's backbone, with expansive views in all directions at the top of the hill.